Igor Stravinsky: Writings

 Stravinsky published a number of books throughout his career.
-In his 1936 autobiography, Chronicle of My Life, which was written with the help of Walter Nouvel, Stravinsky included his well-known statement that "music is, by its very nature, essentially powerless to express anything at all".
+In his 1936 autobiography, Chronicle of My Life, which was written with the help of Walter Nouvel, he included his well-known statement that "music is, by its very nature, essentially powerless to express anything at all".
 With Alexis Roland-Manuel and Pierre Souvtchinsky, he wrote his 1939–40 Harvard University Charles Eliot Norton Lectures, which were delivered in French and first collected under the title Poétique musicale in 1942 and then translated in 1947 as Poetics of Music.
 (Note: The names of uncredited collaborators are given in Walsh 2001.)
-In 1959, several interviews between the composer and Craft were published as Conversations with Igor Stravinsky.
+In 1959, several interviews between Stravinsky and Craft were published as Conversations with Igor Stravinsky.
 Five more volumes of a similar format were published over the following decade.

-Books and articles are listed in Appendix E of Eric Walter White's Stravinsky: The Composer and His Works, references in Alicja Jarzębska's Stravinsky: His Thoughts and Music, and Stephen Walsh's profile of Stravinsky on Oxford Music Online.
+Books and articles are listed in Appendix E of Eric Walter White's Stravinsky: The Composer and His Works, references in Alicja Jarzębska's Stravinsky: His Thoughts and Music, and Walsh's profile of Stravinsky on Oxford Music Online.